telerik/winforms-docs/knowledge-base/nuget-visualstudio-contract.md

 ---
-title: How To Deal with Exception related to NuGet.VisualStudio.Contracts Version=5.11.3.1
+title: How To Deal with Exceptions Related to NuGet.VisualStudio.Contracts Version=5.11.3.1
 description: Upgrade Wizard fails with error Could not load file or assembly NuGet.VisualStudio.Contracts.
 type: how-to
 page_title: How To Deal with Exception related to NuGet.VisualStudio.Contracts Version=5.11.3.1